somedayvid/GameJam2023/README.md

 ## Download

-You can download it on itch.
+You can play and download the game on our [itch.io page](https://somedayvid.itch.io/penguin-with-a-hat)

 ## License